 A score below 2.0 on the Holloway cut adviser indicates that a diamond is unlikely to sparkle brilliantly and each of the diamonds that you found score above 2.0 on the Holloway Cut Adviser.
 I’ve included their scores in the attached PDF.

 Alternatives on James Allen and Enchanted

-I did review several other alternative diamonds on James Allen and Enchanted diamonds, as well as on several other diamond retailers, but there are very few stones that meet your requirements.
+I did review several other alternative diamonds on James Allen, as well as on several other diamond retailers, but there are very few stones that meet your requirements.
 The one stone I did find on James Allen which met your carat weight requirement, was within your budget and performed excellently on the Holloway Cut Adviser unfortunately had many inclusions across it, which meant that I had to rule it out.

 I have found an excellent 2.04 carat stone for you which fits within your budget and meets all of your requested criteria – the details are in the PDF here.
 It’s with Blue Nile which wasn’t one of your original retailers, but Blue Nile does have a wide range of beautiful settings, with several variations on the solitaire setting, so I am sure that if you choose this stone that you will find a beautiful setting to match it.

 Just a heads-up: if you click through to the GIA certificate for this stone, you can see that it was only graded by GIA on July 11, so it will have come into Blue Nile’s inventory extremely recently.
 This is the highest quality 2ct diamond I could find in this price point across the 5 biggest online diamond retailers on the web, so if it meets our requirements and you are ready to purchase now, I would secure it sooner rather than later to ensure that nobody else snaps it up.